The reverse mathematics of Brooks' theorem: Brooks' Theorem for bounded graphs

 Connected acyclic graphs are known in graph theory as \emph{trees}, and it is well known that they can be constructed starting from an arbitrary node, adding one node at a time in such a way that all partial graphs are connected.
 This implies that: \begin{lemma} Let $T$ be a circle-tree which is determined by $(C(i) : i < k)$.
 For any $j < k$ there is some construction $(C'(i) : i < k)$ of $T$ such that $C'(0)=C(j)$. \end{lemma}

 We now get back to the proof that constructions of circle-trees are essentially unique. \begin{lemma} Let $X$ be a graph which consists of a single circle and let $C \subseteq X$.
-Then $C$ is a circle if and only if $C=X$. \end{lemma} The proof of Lemma \ref{lem:cycleindivisibility} is immediate, considering the degrees of the vertices involved.
+Then $C$ is a circle if and only if $C=X$. \end{lemma} The proof of Lemma \ref{lem:cycleindivisibility} is immediate, considering the degrees of the vertices involved. \begin{lemma} Let $T$ be a circle-tree which is determined by $(C(i) : i < k)$ and let $C \subseteq T$ be a circle.
+Then there is $j < k$ such that $C=C(j)$. \end{lemma} \begin{proof} Let $(v(i) : i < n+1)$ be an enumeration of the nodes of $C$ such that $v(i)Ev(i+1)$ for every $i<n$, $|\{v(i) : i < n\}|=n$, and $v(n)=v(0)$.
+Note that $n > 2$.